19hours/sg-statutes/Acts/Presidential Elections Act.md

 (g) without due authority takes out of the polling station any ballot paper or is found in possession of any ballot paper outside a polling station;

-(h) without due authority destroys, takes, opens, or otherwise interferes with any ballot box , packet of ballot papers or any DRE voting machine or direct recording electronic voting equipment approved under section 33B(2) in use or intended to be used for the purposes of an election;
+(h) without due authority destroys, takes, opens, or otherwise interferes with any ballot box, packet of ballot papers or any DRE voting machine or direct recording electronic voting equipment approved under section 33B(2) in use or intended to be used for the purposes of an election;

 (i) without due authority prints any ballot paper or what purports to be or is capable of being used as a ballot paper at an election; or